gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `parse_nbt(tag)`

-Converts NBT tag to a scarpet value, which you can navigate through much better.
+Converts NBT tag (or string tag) to a scarpet value, which you can navigate through much better.

 Converts:
  - Compound tags into maps with string keys